 Curious about a jeeping elopement?
 Check out this personal and adventurous Moab elopement.

 The ultimate transportation adventure, you can hire a plane or helicopter tour- you want to know how to make your elopement special?
 Take to the skies.
 There is nothing like seeing the amazing landscape from the air.
 Some tours offer the ability to land in remote locations (especially in places like Alaska), so for those of you who prioritize privacy, this can be a great way to have some fun *and* get to a place you’ll have all to yourselves.

 For the truly adventurous at heart.
 There’s something very special about essentially carrying your wedding with you on your back and celebrating in a remote corner of the wilderness, knowing you got there on your own two legs with the person you love most in the world.
 Whether it’s a place that has meaning to you already or you hike to a bucket list spot you’ve always wished to see, supporting one another on the journey is such a meaningful way of starting your lives together.

-My board game loving self loves this activity.
+My board game loving self loves this idea.
 Whether it’s Go Fish or Uno- if you two have a game you love to play as a couple, what’s stopping you from incorporating this on your wedding day.
 Card games are great because they are easily transportable, but with some creativity we can get bigger games into the back country, too 🙂

 This is a perfect activity for your elopement if you are more on the adventure adjacent side of things… or if you just love a good glass of wine or pint of beer.
 Lots of small towns that are common elopement destinations often have local spots to check out (like Moab Brewery and Distillery for example).
 Not every town has a local brew, but the ones that do are sure to be checked out.